Liandro73/Liandro73/README.md

 - 👀 I’m interested in Test, QA and Development.

-- 🌱 I’m currently learning Cypress.
+- 🌱 I’m currently learning Django and Angular.

 - 💞️ I’m looking to collaborate on Test Automation projects (Web, Mobile and API) with Java, JavaScript, Selenium, Cucumber, Appium, Cypress, Robot Framework, Rest-assured.